 - Long-term residential treatment: 60-90 days

 Here at Castle Craig, we have no limit for how long a patient wishes to stay.
-The recovery of more severe mental health and addictions can typically take longer to treat.
+But, unfortunately, the recovery of more severe mental health and addictions can typically take longer to treat.

-Drug and alcohol problems do not just appear overnight, we know this and so do you.
+Drug and alcohol problems do not just appear overnight, and we know this and so do you.

 The core root of your addiction is masked and wrapped up in horrible life events, traumatic experiences and environmental factors that have moulded you into the person you are today.